coo122567/Interview/CRC/README.md

-# CRC5/8 in clock domain crossing
+# CRC5/8 in three clock domain